AlgoMaster Logo

 Quick Sort

-Quick Sort is one of the most efficient and widely used sorting algorithms in practice.
+Quick Sort is one of the most widely used sorting algorithms.
 It follows a divide-and-conquer approach, but instead of splitting the array evenly, it selects a pivot and partitions the array into elements smaller and larger than the pivot.

-In this chapter, you will learn how Quick Sort works step by step, how partitioning is performed, how to choose pivots effectively, and how to implement it efficiently.
+This chapter covers how Quick Sort works, how partitioning is performed, how to choose pivots effectively, and how to implement the algorithm.

 What Is Quick Sort?

 Quick Sort is a divide-and-conquer sorting algorithm.
-The core idea revolves around a single operation called partitioning.
+Its core operation is partitioning:

 1. Pick an element from the array.
 Call it the pivot.